Many students find that managing money isn’t always easy. Here are six top tips to help you manage yours more successfully.

 - NUS extra card: students are eligible for discounts at many retailers.
 Lots of these discounts are only available if you have an NUS extra card.
 It also entitles you to discounted services (such as mobile and broadband), subscriptions, memberships and other special offers.

+This information was last updated in February 2016.
 NUS provides this information in good faith and has taken care to make sure it’s accurate.
 However, student finance issues can be complicated, and rules change frequently.
 You should contact the advice centre in your students' union, college or university for support if you’re uncertain or need more help.